rollthecloudinc/quell/README.md

 ## Publishing

-Modules that make it possible for site builders to create pages without coding.
+Modules that make it possible for publishers to easily share content with an audience.

 ![](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/ship.png)